 Funders can easily track the reach and return of the work they have supported.

-The Funder Registry is donated by Elsevier, and is updated around every 4-6 weeks with new and updated funders.
+The registry is donated by Elsevier, and is updated around every 4-6 weeks with new and updated funder records.
 Existing entries are also reviewed to make sure that they are accurate and up-to-date.
 We can then make it openly available through our funding data search and our API.
 If you spot anything that doesn’t look right, please let us know.
-You can also download a .csv file of the Funder Registry.
+You can also download a .csv file of the latest registry.

-Using the Funder Registry, members can find the unique IDs for these funders, standardize this metadata and send it to us.
+Using the OFR, members can find the unique IDs for these funders, standardize this metadata to send it to us.

-The Funder Registry is open to everyone.
-There are no member fees for depositing funding data.
-Funder Registry search and our REST API are freely available.
+The OFR is open to everyone.
+There are no fees for members depositing funding data.
+Open Funder Registry search and our API are also freely available.

-Members must include the Funder ID from the Registry for each funder if it is present in the Registry.
+Members must include the OFR ID for each funder if it is present in the Registry.
 If a funder is not in the Registry and does not have an ID, include the name of the funder.

-To access the Funder Registry, you do not need to be a member, but you need to be a member to include funder iDs in your Crossref metadata.
-Anyone who’s interested can simply enter an organization’s name into the Funder Registry search to view content connected to funding sources.
-The metadata in the Funder Registry is also openly available via our REST API, and as a downloadable RDF file.
-Learn more about accessing the Funder Registry.
+To access the OFR, you do not need to be a member, but you need to be a member to include OFR iDs in your Crossref metadata.
+Anyone who’s interested can simply enter an organization’s name into the Open Funder Registry search to view content connected to funding sources.
+The metadata in the registry is also openly available via our API, and as a downloadable RDF file.
+Learn more about accessing the OFR.

 Whenever you register content with us, make sure you include funder names and grant numbers in the submission: